 Each side is 1.75” x 1.75”.

-Sterling silver, vitreous enamel, steel, raw sapphire, surgical mask material, social media post; etched, torch fired, hand fabricated.
+Sterling silver, vitreous enamel, steel, raw sapphire, N95 mask material, social media post, iphone photo, found photo; etched, torch fired, hand fabricated.

-This 2-piece brooch is meant to reflect our divided views about the pandemic and consider our behavior through a lens of how history will judge us.
+This 2-piece brooch is meant to reflect our divided views about the pandemic and consider our behavior through a lens of how history will judge us for it.

 On the left, a windowsill frames the outdoors.
-A slat reveals the fibrous material of a surgical mask, mounted and displayed in the same way as the precious sapphire.
-This calls into focus the sudden shift of what is valuable today, as N95 masks cost more per gram than precious gems.
+A slat reveals the fibrous material of an N95 mask, mounted and displayed in the same way as the precious sapphire; this calls into focus the sudden shift of what was valuable when N95 masks cost more per gram than precious gems.

 I inserted “walls” between the two halves of the piece, showing at once the isolation of the pandemic, and the growing division among one another – yet, the two are inextricably connected by a chain, a situation we cannot ignore nor escape in a time of viral spread.